-We make art of life in the sacred hoop, a way of life inherited through a small slice of the Toltec tradition, via ancestral inheritance and the experience that provides.
-The Limpia is a foundational practice in the arts of healing we pursue.
+We make art of life in the sacred hoop, a way of life inherited through a small slice of the Toltec tradition.
+The Limpia is a foundational practice in the arts of healing.

-By the time Cortez came to Mexico, my ancestors, the Mexica – more commonly known as Aztecs – were already keepers of a living Toltec tradition, embedded from earlier times, in the history and evolution of Mexico City, Tenochtitlan.
+By the time Cortez came to Mexico, our ancestors, the Mexica – more commonly known as Aztecs – were already keepers of a living Toltec tradition, assimilated from earlier times, in the history and evolution of Mexico City, Tenochtitlan.

 The Toltec way of life, philosophy and practice, has one defining characteristic.
-No matter what one does – lead armies or clean toilets – one does it with art, finesse, elegance and precision – art.
+No matter what one does – lead armies or wash dishes – one does it with art, finesse, elegance and precision – art.

 “Do it artistically” describes this belief, but the actual philosophy is more like “Be the act, be the art.”
 This functional knowledge was and still is a foundation of our cultural and physical survival, because art, in all its many forms, makes true change, healing and evolution.

 When the Spanish came to perform their so-called conquest the battle raged across the cultures – life, death, religious belief, medicine, everything.
 Precious things were destroyed, others stolen, including our medicine, and much of it, was shared willingly by our ancestors.
 This resulted in a mixture, a mezcla, of medicines.

 Indigenous and European healing methods, including sorcery and high spiritual understandings, along with the talent to use them, fused, while the fight for Tenochtitlan, Mexico City, raged on.

 The result is the mixture of Catholic and European medicine with Indigenous ways and medicine – found on traditional altars literally around the world.

 From that mixture, countless altars have emerged, including this one, a speck in the infinite number of “altars” that have birthed from that legendary time.